Explore UCD

 Approaches to Teaching and Learning:

-This module will make use of extensive case study discussions to illustrate the theory been taught.
+This module will make use of extensive case study discussions to illustrate the theory being taught, along with a review of relevant literature in the areas of Business Strategy and Project/Programme Management.

 Requirements, Exclusions and Recommendations